littlebeen/ASDDPM-Adaptive-Semantic-Enhanced-DDPM/README.md

 **Weight**

-Our pre-train model on OLI2MSI and ALSAT could be download from link：[https://pan.baidu.com/s/1siWepPn2pVFC3SGyk1wuJg](https://pan.baidu.com/s/1siWepPn2pVFC3SGyk1wuJg)  code：bean
+Our pre-train ASDDPM and RRDB model on OLI2MSI and ALSAT could be downloaded from link：[https://pan.baidu.com/s/1siWepPn2pVFC3SGyk1wuJg](https://pan.baidu.com/s/1siWepPn2pVFC3SGyk1wuJg)  code：bean

+A guidance file is also shared in this link, please put the pre-train model to the right place according to the guidance.
+(Attention: the code could run only after the RRDB pre-train model is put in the right place.)

 # Cite